amitkedia007/Financial-Fraud-Detection-Using-LLMs/README.md

 **Structure:** Each dataset entry contains details such as Central Index Key (CIK), filing year, company name, and a categorical indicator of fraud.

+**Final Dataset:** Finally the dataset is out on Kaggle do check it out [here..](https://www.kaggle.com/datasets/amitkedia/financial-statement-fraud-data/)

 ## Data Preprocessing

 Preprocessing steps involve text cleaning, tokenization, and transforming data into machine-readable formats, ensuring balanced and fair model training.